anttibraxbackup/exact-cover/README.md

 For primary items, the only restriction is that they implement the equals and hashCode methods correctly.
 Secondary items must also implement the [SecondaryItem]( https://gitlab.com/antti.brax/exact-cover/-/blob/main/src/main/java/fi/iki/asb/xcc/SecondaryItem.java) iterface and ensure that a possible color attribute is not included in equals and hashCode.

-## Secondary Items with Color

-The solver supports colored secondary items.
-When implementing colored secondary items, it is mandatory to implement the equals and hashCode methods so that the color is not part of the evaluation.
 I.e. two items that represent the same constraint with different color must always be equal.

 ## Show Me the Code